Tropospheric Propagation

 Troposcatter communications

-The way in which signals travel at frequencies of VHF and above is of great importance for those looking at radio coverage of systems such as cellular telecommunications, mobile radio communications and other wireless systems as well as other users including radio hams.
+The way in which signals travel at frequencies of VHF and above is of great importance for those looking at radio coverage of systems such as broadcasting, mobile radio communications and other wireless systems as well as other users including radio amateurs.

 Line of sight radio communications